ArchKaine/DocScrubber/README.md

 ### Core Features

+* **Self-Installing:** Automatically checks for required packages and prompts to install them on first run for a seamless setup experience.
-* **Rebuild:** Creates a brand-new, clean version of a document to eliminate all possible bloat from tracked changes, comments, and other invisible data.
+* **Rebuild:** Creates a brand-new, clean version of a document to eliminate all possible bloat from tracked changes and comments.
 Preserves basic formatting (headings, lists, tables, etc.).
 * **Optimize:** Surgically removes specific sources of bloat without a full rebuild.
     * Remove embedded fonts.
     * Remove unused (orphaned) images and media.